jczimm/audio-analyzer/README.md

-# multitrack-audio-visualizer
+# Audio Analyzer for MAV

-Desktop program that visualizes volume and spectrogram data for multiple tracks in a DAW
+Desktop application that analyzes the freezes of all tracks in an Ableton Live set and generates a folder of .afa files (one file for each track).